MirkoLeoni/Assessing-partial-defection-of-retail-consumers-and-the-role-of-private-label-in-its-prevention/README.md

 Innovative model build on the concept of Hidden Markov Chain.

-THE WORKING DATABASE CANNOT BE DISCLOSED BECAUSE OF THE CONFIDENTIALITY AGREEMENT.
+THE WORKING DATABASE IS SUBJECTED TO CONFIDENTIALITY AGREEMENT.